Global Form of Flavor Symmetry Groups in 4d N=2 Theories of Class S: Flavor Symmetry Groups in Class S

 \subsection{Local Operators in $4d$ Arising from Surface Defects in $6d$}

 Notice that the local operators discussed above carry charges only under the center associated to a single puncture.
 Now we turn to a discussion of other local operators that can carry charges under centers associated to multiple punctures.
 We start with a simple situation in which we compactify $6d$ type $\fg$ $(2,0)$ theory on a sphere with two punctures $\cP_1$ and $\cP_2$, such that $\cP_1$ lives at the end of an $o$ twist line while $\cP_2$ lives at the end of an $o^{-1}$ twist line.
 Then we have an $o$ twist line running from $\cP_1$ to $\cP_2$.
 See Figure \ref{sS}.
 This setup can be equivalently represented as a compactification of $5d$ $\cN=2$ SYM with gauge algebra $\fh^\vee_o$ on a segment with the boundary condition corresponding to $\cP_1$ placed at one boundary of the segment, and the boundary condition corresponding to $\cP_2$ placed at the other boundary of the segment.
 The gauge Wilson line in representation $\cR^\vee_o$ of $\fh_\vee^o$ can be inserted along the segment such that its end points lie at the two boundaries of the segment.
 This Wilson line gives rise to a local operator $\cO_{\cP_1,\cP_2}$ in the $4d$ theory charged in representation \be \cR^\vee_{o,\cP_1}\otimes{\cR}^\vee_{o,\cP_2} \ee of the flavor algebra $\ff_{\cP_1}\oplus\ff_{\cP_2}$.
 In a similar way, the local operators associated to (\ref{lsR}) and (\ref{lsR4}) can also be understood as the contribution of $\cR_o^\vee$ Wilson line whose both ends lie at the same boundary $\cP$.
+Note that, unlike (\ref{lsR}), there is no complex conjugate appearing in the above equation (\ref{oreq}).
+This is due to the fact that a Wilson line traveling from the boundary $\cP$ to itself is akin to a Wilson line traveling from $\cP_1=\cP$ to $\cP_2=\overline{\cP}$, where $\overline{\cP}$ is the boundary obtained by changing the orientation of $\cP$ (so that it lies at the other end of the segment).

 The above $\cR_o^\vee$ Wilson line inserted between the two boundaries corresponding to $\cP_1$ and $\cP_2$ lifts in the $6d$ theory to a $\sR_o$ surface defect wrapped along the whole sphere.
 See Figure \ref{wlsd}.
 It is possible to wrap this surface defect because the representation $\sR_o$ of $\fg$ is left invariant by the action of $o$.
 We can now generalize to a more general compactification as follows.
 Along the whole Riemann surface, we can wrap a surface defect of the $6d$ theory that is left invariant by all outer-automorphism twist lines.
 From this we obtain a local operator $\cO$ in the $4d$ theory transforming in a representation $\cR$ of the flavor symmetry algebra $\ff=\bigoplus_i\ff_{\cP_i}$.
 The precise form of $\cR$ depends on the type of compactification and is discussed later in this subsection.
 We can decompose this representation as \be \cR=\bigoplus_\alpha\cR_\alpha \ee such that each $\cR_\alpha$ is an irrep of $\ff$.
 Then the local operator $\cO$ decomposes into local operators $\cO_\alpha$ transforming in irreps $\cR_\alpha$ which generate a lattice of charges \be \wt Y_F\subseteq\wh{Z}_F=\bigoplus_i\wh{Z}_{F,\cP_i} \ee Thus, the total sub-lattice $Y_F$ of $\wh{Z}_F$ formed by charges of local operators appearing in the $4d$ theory is \be Y_F=\left\langle Y'_F\cup\wt Y_F \right\rangle \ee which is the sublattice generated by the union of sublattices $Y'_F$ and $\wt Y_F$.
 See (\ref{lss}) for the definition of the sublattice $Y'_F$.
 Now one can use this $Y_F$ to compute the flavor symmetry group of the $4d$ theory as in (\ref{F}).